What are Positive Training Methods?

 Dogs use this communication system towards us humans, simply because it´s the language they know and think everyone understands.

-By failing to see your dog using calming signals on you, and perhaps even punish the dog for using them, you risk causing serious harm to your dog.
+By failing to see your dog using calming signals on you, and perhaps even punishing the dog for using them, you risk causing serious harm to your dog.
 Some may simply give up using the calming signals, including with other dogs.
 Others may get so desperate and frustrated that they get aggressive, nervous or stressed out as a result.
 Puppies and young dogs may actually go into a state of shock.''

 Stop the 77